Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr "A" "Z" | tr "c" "e" replaces all characters A and c from input to Z and e respectively
+tr -d "Cc"  removes all letters c and C from input